[German: Der öffentliche Verkehr in Wien]

 A few important notes:

-- The network cards and passes are transferable; they’re valid for the bearer and not for any one particular person, unless they carry your name (as is the case when, for example, purchased online).
+- The network cards and passes are transferable; they’re valid for the bearer and not for any one particular person, unless they carry your name (which is the case when purchased online)

 - The weekly and monthly passes do not require stamping since they come marked with the period of validity in question.
-Same for network cards purchased online.
+Same for 24/48/72-hour network cards purchased online

 Incidentally…if you move permanently to Vienna, the annual pass costs €1 a day, which is the definition of cheap travel.